rciam/simplesamlphp-module-themevanilla/README.md

   'label' => 'ORCID',
 )
 ```
-To set style rules for the button, the configured css_classname value must be
+To set style rules for the each button, the configured css_classname value must
-defined in the `idps_buttons.scss` file.
+be defined in the `idps_buttons.scss` file.
 See more information bellow.

+At the moment there are style rules for the IdPs:
+* B2ACCESS
+* DARIAH
+* Elixir
+* Facebook
+* Google
+* IGTF
+* LinkedIn
+* ORCID

 ## Customization